project-open-data/project-open-data.github.io/index.md

                 <div class="panel-body">
                     <div class="media">
                         <div class="media-left">
-                            <span class="usaspend-logo"></span>
+                            <span class="beta.usaspend-logo"></span>
                         </div>
                         <div class="media-body">
-                            <p><a href="https://www.usaspending.gov/Pages/Default.aspx" title="USAspending.gov">USAspending.gov</a>: This public website launched in 2007 and already features robust access to federal spending data mandated by the Federal Funding Accountability and Transparency Act of 2006.</p>
+                            <p><a href="https://beta.usaspending.gov/" title="Beta.USAspending.gov">Beta.USAspending.gov</a>: This public beta site, in accordance with the DATA Act, i sthe new official source of accessible, searchable and reliable spending data for the U.S. government.
+This site runs concurrently with the existing version of the USAspending.gov website and will be expanded and improved over the summer to add functionality and features based on user feedback. </p>
                         </div>
                     </div>
                     <div class="media">
                         <div class="media-left">
-                            <span class="usaspend-openbeta-logo"></span>
+                            <span class="usaspend-logo"></span>
                         </div>
                         <div class="media-body">
-                            <p><a href="http://openbeta.usaspending.gov" title="http://openbeta.usaspending.gov">Open Beta</a>: This is the public beta site to collect public input for the next release of USAspending.gov.
-It includes sample data that allows you to test features and give us feedback on designs and visualizations.</p>
+                            <p><a href="https://www.usaspending.gov/Pages/Default.aspx" title="USAspending.gov">USAspending.gov</a>: This public website launched in 2007 and features robust access to federal spending data mandated by the Federal Funding Accountability and Transparency Act of 2006.</p>
                         </div>
                     </div>
                 </div>